This post may contain affiliate links. Please read our disclosure policy.

 To avoid excess browning, place a foil tent gently over the top of your loaf pan to protect the top.
 This will greatly reduce the browning that will happen and still allow the loaf to bake.

-Make sure your baking powder and baking soda are fresh.
+Make sure your baking powder is fresh.
 Also, ensure the oven is preheated before baking, as that immediate heat helps the bread rise.

 Yes, if you can, take out the ingredients 30 minutes before you start making this lemon loaf.
 Warm ingredients will combine more easily and trap air to create a fluffy bread.